 A bank guarantee is independent of the contract between an employer and a contractor, and normally unconditional.
 Therefore, unless otherwise provided, a guarantor shall be obliged to unconditionally honour a guarantee as and when called upon by the employer.
-The employer normally requires the contractor to keep the performance bank guarantee valid until the defect liability period is over or the completion certificate is issued.
-The beneficiary of the bank guarantee, i.e., the employer, must make a demand for payment under the bank guarantee, should a need so arise, before expiry of the validity period stipulated in the bank guarantee.
-A demand made by an employer for payment after the validity period will not be honoured by the bank.
+The employer normally requires the contractor to keep the performance bank guarantee valid until the defect liability period is over or the completion certificate issued.
+The beneficiary of the bank guarantee must make a demand for payment under the bank guarantee, should a need so arise, before expiry of the validity period stipulated in the bank guarantee.

 The courts have held that, in order to restrain the encashment of a bank guarantee, there should be a strong prima facie case of fraud or special equities in the form of irretrievable injustice.
-Thus, commitments of banks must be honoured free from interference by the courts.
+Commitments of banks must be otherwise honoured free from interference by the courts.

-A recent 2023 decision of the Delhi High Court restrained encashment of an unconditional bank guarantee as the employer kept coercing the contractor for multiple extensions, even post project completion.
+The Courts have held that an employer cannot hold on to the bank guarantee after due performance of the contract has been acknowledged (Union of India v.
+RCCIVL-LITL (JV), 2022).
+Further, a recent 2023 decision of the Delhi High Court restrained encashment of an unconditional bank guarantee as the employer kept coercing the contractor for multiple extensions, even post-project completion.